RomlinGroup/Flatpack/README.md

 ## Prototyping (Rust) 🦀

-**A quick heads-up:** This is experimental territory!
-Please refrain from using it for production purposes.

-We are in full startup hustle mode, iterating and pivoting as we navigate the vast seas of innovation.
-We are embracing the "fail fast, learn faster" mantra, which means we are constantly tweaking and testing.
+Please be aware that this is still in the experimental phase.
+We advise against using it for production purposes.
+As we iterate and refine, we embrace a "fail fast, learn faster" approach.

 1. git clone https://github.com/romlingroup/flatpack-ai.git
 2. Install Rust with https://www.rust-lang.org/tools/install